Celend/bencode/README.md

 bencode
 =======

-python3 bencode, support multiple encoding and read/write BT torrent file. this module support multiple data type, include bytes. so you can open a torrent file, unable decoding the data will be return bytes, that you can insert bytes data. auto sorted dictionary key when insert dict.
+python3 bencode, support multiple encodings and read/write BT torrent file. this module support multiple data type, include bytes. so you can open a torrent file, if the field unable to decode, will treat as bytes, also you can insert bytes data. auto sort dictionary key when insert dict.

 **Support UTF-8**
-#####data type
+##### data type
 |bencode|Python|
 |-------|------|
 | int | int |